-Here, we will take an in-depth look at what depreciation is, the four most common depreciation methods and when you would use each type, and even how you can use depreciation calculations to help you manage your business’s cash requirements.
+Here, we will take an in-depth look at what this concept is, the four most common depreciation methods and when you would use each type, and even how you can use depreciation calculations to help you manage your business’s cash requirements.

 Depreciation is a calculation used to reduce the value of a fixed asset over a period of multiple years.
-Many small business owners find the concept of depreciation confusing, because depreciation does not match cash flow.
-Instead, depreciation is a calculation made and an entry recorded into the bookkeeping on a recurring basis.
+Many small business owners find this concept confusing, because depreciation does not match cash flow.
+Instead, it is a calculation made and an entry recorded into the bookkeeping on a recurring basis.

-Depreciation assumes—correctly—that fixed assets lose their usefulness and value over time.
+Fixed assets lose their usefulness and value over time.
 This loss usually doesn’t coincide with when the purchase is made, even if the purchase is made over time by making installment payments.
-Like accrual basis accounting, depreciation matches expenses to a given time period, but depreciation isn’t strictly an accrual basis concept.
-Depreciation will appear on both cash basis and accrual basis financial statements.
+Like accrual basis accounting, depreciation matches expenses to a given time period, but it isn’t strictly an accrual basis concept.
+This calculation will appear on both cash basis and accrual basis financial statements.

 There are four common methods of depreciation used in accounting.
-These accounting depreciation methods differ from the depreciation schedules used for taxes.
-They are still important to know in order to determine how to calculate depreciation from a managerial perspective.
+These accounting methods differ from the depreciation schedules used for taxes.
+They are still important to know in order to determine how to make this calculation from a managerial perspective.

-The most common depreciation method is called straight-line depreciation.
-It is also the simplest depreciation method.
-In straight-line depreciation, you subtract the estimated salvage or scrap value of the asset at the end of its useful life from the cost of the asset, and then divide that value by the useful life of the asset.
+The most common method is called straight-line depreciation.
+It is also the simplest method.
+With straight-line, you subtract the estimated salvage or scrap value of the asset at the end of its useful life from the cost of the asset, and then divide that value by the useful life of the asset.
 In other words:

 (Cost of asset – Scrap value of asset) / Useful life of asset = Depreciation expense